akhilcacharya/Guardian-Privacy-Corpus/README.md

 Jupyter notebooks can be run with Python 2 and Python 3 kernels.

+The Node.js script requires async/await support in the latest versions of Node.js (we used 7.7.1).

 # Navigating the Results

 The overall article corpus may be found at this [link](https://drive.google.com/open?id=0ByZdUPsaQTSvbzV1WEcxMjlPZG8)